hksvibe/credit-memo-covenant-agent/COMPARISONS.md

 ### Why code-first wins the POC bar

-**1. Speed to a runnable demo.** 2 hours vs 4-5 hours.
-The brief is explicit: *"if you hit 5-6 hours across memo generation and agent build and it works, stop there."* Building both broke that budget without giving the reviewer anything meaningfully different to click.

-**2. Line-by-line defensibility.** The brief says *"explain the integrations you chose, not just name them."* 150 lines of Python + Streamlit widgets that I can walk through on screen is easier to defend under interview pressure than a 9-node visual workflow whose Function nodes hide the same logic anyway.
-If a reviewer asks *"where is the guardrail?"* — I can literally point at `src/guardrails.py`.
-The n8n equivalent is *"click this node, expand this Function block..."*.
+**1. Speed to a runnable demo.**

-**3. Fewer moving parts to fail live.** The code-first stack has one vendor (Anthropic).
+**2. Fewer moving parts to fail live.** The code-first stack has one vendor (Anthropic).
 The low-code stack has four (Anthropic, n8n Cloud, Firebase, GitHub Pages).
 Any of the extra three can outage the demo mid-interview — a webhook 404, a Firestore rules typo, a Pages build lag — and each is one more thing to debug.

-**4. The AI does the same work in both.** Both approaches would run Extract → Rank + guardrail on Claude Sonnet 4.6.
+**3. The AI does the same work in both.** Both approaches would run Extract → Rank + guardrail on Claude Sonnet 4.6.
 The tool comparison is really about *where the code lives*, not *what it does*.
 A reviewer wanting to see the pipeline doesn't need two versions producing the same JSON.

-**5. Cost stays flat.** Code-first has $0 fixed cost — everything is pay-as-you-go on Anthropic.
+**4. Cost stays flat.** Code-first has $0 fixed cost — everything is pay-as-you-go on Anthropic.
 Low-code adds n8n Cloud ($20/mo after 14-day trial) for the duration of the demo period.

 ### Where the low-code version would win instead